Kentucky vs. LSU NCAA Football Odds, Plays and Insights | October 9, 2021

 LSU Stats and Trends

-- So far this season LSU has two wins against the spread.
+- LSU has two wins against the spread in five games this season.

-- LSU is 2-3 against the spread and 3-2 overall when the team scores more than 16.8 points.
+- LSU is 2-3 against the spread and 3-2 overall in games when it puts up more than 16.8 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.